 6. Reduce the use of email and focus on instant communication

-If you want to reduce the load on your email support team, it’s a good idea to invest in instant customer support tools.
-One example is chatbots, which work by responding to customer queries in real-time.
+It goes without saying that providing awesome email customer service is one of the key ways to build a loyal customer base.
+However, if you want to reduce the load on your email support team, it’s a good idea to invest in instant customer support tools.
+One example is chatbots, which work by responding to customer queries in real time.

 Another great example is live chat, which is an especially good option for companies that offer 24/7 support.
 It’s interesting to note that 51% of customers want businesses to be available 24/7.
 So by implementing live chat customer support, you’re automatically satisfying half your customers.